-After a thorough search of research databases, it has become evident that there are lack of in-depth investigations into the factors influencing the employment of illegal or undocumented foreign labour.
-This gap in research is primarily due to the absence of accurate and comprehensive reports detailing the actual extent of illegal foreign labour.
+The current study found a lack of in-depth investigations into the factors influencing the employment of illegal or undocumented foreign labour primarily due to the absence of accurate and comprehensive reports detailing the actual extent of illegal foreign labour.
 Furthermore, there is a noticeable absence of direct inquiries into the underlying reasons prompting contractors to opt for hiring such labourers.
-To address this research void, a comprehensive analysis of 12 pertinent studies were undertaken to explore the various facets of foreign labour recruitment.
-From these studies, a meticulous process of identification and extraction were conducted to reveal key factors and sub-factors associated with this practice.
-These factors and sub-factors were then systematically compiled and presented in Table 1, offering a clear and organized framework for comprehending the diverse considerations that influence the engagement of foreign labour within the construction sector.
+To address this research void, a comprehensive analysis of 12 pertinent studies was undertaken to explore the various facets of foreign labour recruitment.
+From these studies, a meticulous process of identification and extraction was conducted to reveal key factors and sub-factors associated with this practice.
+These factors and sub-factors were then systematically compiled and presented in Table 1.